DanielPettersson/solstrale/README.md

 # Solstråle
-A ray tracer implemented in Golang compiled to WebAssembly with a web interface to start and view the render
+A ray tracer implemented in Golang compiled to WebAssembly with a web interface to start and view the render as it progresses.

+The rendering is multithreaded in the browser by executing multiple web workers each rendering a part of the image.

+Still very basic rendering, as can be seen in the example.
+Only diffuse material and no light sources.
 ![nedladdning](https://user-images.githubusercontent.com/3603911/149395485-11a3f262-907e-4e86-84df-fb01150f66d2.png)

 ## Running